Skip to Content

 Athletic Director Davey Williamson said of the group, “This group of seniors will leave a legacy that will be remembered for years to come.
 They all contributed to one of the most successful runs as a program that West Branch has ever seen.
 They will indeed be missed and have set the bar really high for the future Lady Warriors.”

-Leading the group was Kyla Kephart.
+Leading the group was Kephart.
 She was a two-time First-Team All-State selection, two-time Progressland Player of the Year, and finished her career with 258 aces, 764 digs, and 2,498 assists.
 Kephart will continue her volleyball career at Geneva College at the Division III level.

-Bella Koleno was another key contributor, finishing with 652 kills, 242 aces, 568 digs, and 797 serve receptions while also earning multiple All-Progressland honors.
+Koleno was another key contributor, finishing with 652 kills, 242 aces, 568 digs, and 797 serve receptions while also earning multiple All-Progressland honors.

-Haley Woodling added 562 kills, 141 aces, 334 digs, and 257 serve receptions, also earning All-Progressland recognition.
+Woodling added 562 kills, 141 aces, 334 digs, and 257 serve receptions, also earning All-Progressland recognition.

 Those seniors leave behind big shoes to fill after breaking records and reaching numerous individual and team milestones.
-With Coach Trude leading the way, the Lady Warriors will look to build on the foundation they left behind
+With Coach Trude leading the way, the Lady Warriors will look to build on the foundation they left behind.

 More to Discover